-3. Community Engagement and Partnerships [35 points]
+3. Community Engagement and Partnerships [15 points]

 This section of your proposal demonstrates how you will inform and involve the community and other stakeholders during the planning and implementation of your project.
-Your responses to the criteria will also explain how your proposed community engagement plan will meet the needs of the targeted community identified in the Community Need (Section V.B.1) portion of your proposal and identify the stakeholders and partners necessary to achieve the benefits discussed in Project Benefits (Section V.B.4).
-Proposals will be evaluated on the quality and extent to which your proposal demonstrates actions or plans to involve relevant stakeholders.
+Your responses to the criteria will also explain how your proposed community engagement plan will meet the needs of the targeted community identified in Community Need (Section V.B.1) portion of your proposal and identify the stakeholders and partners necessary to achieve the benefits discussed in Project Benefits (Section V.B.4).
+Proposals should discuss and demonstrate meaningful involvement of community groups or representatives directly affected by the site, in addition to the broader community.
+Information provided should include the following as applicable to the project: a plan for developing partnerships or describing existing partnerships; and plans for connecting with appropriate health agencies.